 Guidelines for 3D printing for touch readers

-The Round Table launched its guidelines on producing accessible 3D prints at its annual conference in May 2024.
-These will be made available on this website for download in print and braille shortly.
+The Round Table launched the Guidelines for Producing Accessible 3D Prints at its annual conference in May 2024.
+They are now available for download in print and braille.

 This work was conducted in collaboration with an ARC Linkage Project led by Monash University to investigate 3D printing for access to graphics by people who are blind or have low vision.
 Thanks are extended to members of the ANZAGG 3D printing group for their contributions to the guidelines.